Kujawadl/CSC_341_OS_Lab/README.md

  - `nop` - none (no command to execute) *(user or o/s)*
  - `stp` - stop the program *(o/s only)*

-The `dmp` function will now dump all the registers, the queues for the semaphore (the ready queue and the blocked queue), and the status of the semaphore.
-Additionally we have a debug mode that will print the registers of the current user after every instruction executed, as well as the "assembly" printout of the instruction that was just executed.
+The `dmp` function will now dump all the registers, and now the frames and pages of the memory.

 >**Note:** The program submitted to the cs.sfasu.edu server was done so with the `DEBUG` flag **defined**.
 To disable debug output, simply change line 24 of machine.hpp from `//undef DEBUG` to `#undef DEBUG`, then remake the project with the `make` command.